-Group #5: Understanding Eating Disorders (Reporting Page)

-What are eating disorders?
+Group #5: Understanding Eating Disorders (Reporting Page) What are eating disorders?
 How common are eating disorders?

-Describe some of the symptoms of Anorexia Nervosa (AN) and Bulimia Nervosa (BN):
+Describe some of the symptoms of Anorexia Nervosa (AN) and Bulimia Nervosa (BN): Describe some of the symptoms of Anorexia Nervosa (AN) and Buillia Nervosa (BN).
 What are some physical, emotional and psychological effects of AN and BN?
 What type of treatments are available for people experiencing AN and BN?
 What other kinds of support can help people with eating disorders recover?